Earth Day is looking a little more white than green this year in Winnipeg, but that doesn't mean you can't still celebrate!

 FortWhyte Alive, which always embodies sustainability while providing an enchanting setting to explore, is once again providing annual Earth Day activities that will inspire all ages to be stewards for the environment.

-Plus, there's eco-conscious attractions and tours aplenty, some special info for educators, and a number of properties that will ensure a sustainable stay or staycation here in the city.
+Plus, there's eco-conscious attractions and tours aplenty, workshops and a number of properties that will ensure a sustainable stay or staycation here in the city.

 FortWhyte Alive (1961 McCreary Rd.)